zikani03/functools_partialjs/README.md

 Python's functools.partial() in JavaScript.

-## Notes:
+### Notes:

 - First ever successful weekend project!!

 - Got the idea while reading through python docs on functional programming

-- made it a node module too. ( how do i add it to npm's package list? )
+- made it a node module too. ( how do i add it to npm ?)

-- Feel i need to give it a name, does <i>fnPartialJs</i> sound legit?

-- I am still an amateur programmer so please help me and tell me how i can improve this
+- I am still a wack programmer so please help me and tell me how i can improve this

-#Example Usage:
+### Example Usage:

 ````javascript
       #!/usr/bin/env node